 - Post code (AddressPostcode)

 - Alternative name 3 (AlternativeName3)

 When ReadSoft Online receives a new invoice, it looks for all of the fields above.
 The more fields that ReadSoft Online finds, the greater the confidence.
 If the confidence is high, the buyer field status is Complete ().
 If the confidence is low, ReadSoft Online suggests a field value, but the status is highlighted for manual verification ().

 Do you have multiple buyer organizations with similar names?

 Sometimes you can have multiple buyer organizations with similar names.
 For example, you might have a buyer named "Example US Corp" and another named "Example EU Corp."
 This can cause problems:

 - if both names appear on an invoice.

 - if the fuzzy logic which is used to identify buyers cannot decide which buyer to use.

-To solve this problem, you can give a buyer a lower priority by typing "careof" in one of the alternative name settings.
+To solve this problem, you can give one or more buyers a lower priority by typing "careof" in one of the alternative name settings.